developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/webview/index.md

 ####Platforms

-* Windows Mobile(WebKit)
+* Windows Mobile (WebKit)

 ###scrollTechnique

 ####Type
 <span class='text-info'>STRING</span> <span class='label label-warning'>Read Only</span>
 ####Description
-Specifies the technique used to scroll about the page.Defines in config.xml: Scrolling\\ScrollTechnique.
+Specifies the technique used to scroll about the page.
+Defined in the Scrolling\\ScrollTechnique paramter of the `config.xml` file.
 ####Params
 <p><strong>Default:</strong> FingerScroll</p>
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.WebView.SCROLL_NONE - String: None No scrollbars will be displayed and the page will not respond to finger swipes.
+* Constant: EB.WebView.SCROLL_NONE - String: (None).
+No scrollbars will be displayed and the page will not respond to finger swipes.
-* Constant: EB.WebView.SCROLL_SCROLLBARS - String: Scrollbars When the size of the page is larger than the screen scrollbars will be presented which can be used to scroll the page.
+* Constant: EB.WebView.SCROLL_SCROLLBARS - String: "Scrollbars" When the size of the page is larger than the screen, scrollbars will be presented for scrolling the page.
-* Constant: EB.WebView.SCROLL_FINGER - String: FingerScroll You can scroll around the page using finger swiping.
+* Constant: EB.WebView.SCROLL_FINGER - String: "FingerScroll" Scrolling is possible using finger swiping.

-####Access
+#### Access

 * Class: This property can only be accessed via the API class object.
 	* <code>EB.WebView.scrollTechnique</code>

 ####Platforms

-* Windows Mobile(WebKit)
+* Windows Mobile (WebKit)

 ###textZoomLevel